ixenderous/PlacementHelper/README.md

   * Highlights **Super Monkeys** that can sacrifice the held tower.
   * Highlights **towers** that can be sacrificed by the held Super Monkey.

-> Subpixel features like squeezing and rotation do **not** currently work with Instamonkeys or Powers.
+Warning: Subpixel features like squeezing and rotation do **not** currently work with Instamonkeys or Powers.

 ---